-A country, zone or compartment that is declared free from infection with EHNV following the provisions of points 1 or 2 of Articles 10.1.4. or 10.1.5. (as relevant) may maintain its status as free from infection with EHNV provided that basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with EHNV following the provisions of Articles 10.1.4. to 10.1.7. (as relevant) may maintain its status as free from infection with EHNV provided that the requirements described in Article 1.4.15. are continuously maintained.